vb690/bazaar/pascal_estimator/README.md

 # Polynomial bayesian ridge regression for pascal estimation

-Small project for estimate strength of a gel (in Pascal) given the concentration of the compund used.
+Small project showing the application of Polynomial Bayesian Ridge Regression for estimati the rigidity of a gel given the concentration of the compund component present in it.

 ## Problem